petedoyle/android-chat-sample/README.md

 ## Finding your way around

 - See `MainActivity` to see the sample activity.
-Note the package: `dev.petedoyle.starter.feature.main`.
+Note the package: `dev.petedoyle.chatsample.feature.main`.
 - See `MainModule` to see how `MainActivity`'s dependencies can be provided.
 The lifetime of `MainModule`'s object graph is scoped to `MainActivity` (because `@ContributesAndroidInjector` in `ActivityBindingModule` created a Dagger `Subcomponent` under the hood, scoped to `MainActivity`).
 - See `AppModule` to see how app-wide dependencies can be provided.
 - See `buildSrc/src/main/java/Dependencies.kt` for declaring libraries and their versions.